MrEhbr/sqlc-gen-go/README.md

         foo: "bar"
 ```

-The differences are:
-* An additional top-level `plugins` list with an entry for the Go codegen WASM plugin.
-If you’ve built the plugin from source you’ll want to use a `file://` URL.
-The `sha256` field is required, but will be optional in the upcoming sqlc v1.24.0 release.
-* Within the `sql` block, rather than `gen` with `go` nested beneath you’ll have a `codegen` list with an entry referencing the plugin name from the top-level `plugins` list.
-All options from the current `go` configuration block move as-is into the `options` block within `codegen`.
-The only special case is `out`, which moves up a level into the `codegen` configuration itself.
+The configuration structure is similar, but note:
+* Use a `file://` URL pointing to your built WASM plugin
+* The `sha256` field is optional (leave empty)
+* All the same options work, plus the new options described above
+* **Generated code structure is different** - no `Querier` interface, queries are structs instead

 ### Global overrides and renames